Desogestrel/ethinyl estradiol (By mouth)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
 Tell your doctor if you have kidney disease, diabetes, epilepsy, migraine headaches, heart or blood vessel disease, high cholesterol, high blood pressure, a family history of breast cancer, or a personal history of cervical cancer, or depression.
 Tell your doctor if you smoke cigarettes.

 - This medicine may cause the following problems:

-- Higher risk of heart attack, stroke, or blood clots (blood clots more likely when you first start taking birth control pills, or when starting again after not using them for at least a month)
+- Increased risk of heart attack, stroke, or blood clots (which is more likely when you first start taking birth control pills or when starting again after not using them for at least a month)

 - Possible increased risk of breast or cervical cancer

 - Liver problems (including liver cancer or tumors)